wanghw37/spice-fork/README.md

 ### Python API

 You can also import and use SPICE functions directly in Python.
-Note that it is important to run `spice.load_config(config_file)` before any other spice imports.
+Note that it is important to run `spice.load_config(config_file)` before any other spice imports
 ```python
 import spice
 spice.load_config(config_file)